YLMstring/Prestige-Plus/README.md

 - Secret of the Akashic: Your study and devotion to psychic magic allows you to access spells beyond your ken.
 Add glimpse of the akashic and akashic form to all your spell lists.
 ### Other Features

+- Mark all modded contents in their description, no toggle :p
 - [Quick Draw](https://www.d20pfsrd.com/classes/prestige-classes/other-paizo/s-z/swordlord/): If a Swordlord already has Quick Draw or Alertness, he gains Aldori Dueling Mastery as a bonus feat.
 - Tabletop [Grappling Infusion](https://www.aonprd.com/KineticistTalentsDisplay.aspx?ItemName=Grappling%20Infusion): There's a toggle to let you attempt a combat maneuver check to have the blast grapple that opponent, instead of allowing a reflex save.
 Your bonus on this check is equal to 2 + your kineticist level + your Constitution modifier (treat the blast as a Huge creature).
 The DC for the purposes of escaping the grapple, is equal to 10 + its CMB.
 - It takes effect as per tabletop rules, but the break-free part is still owl-brew.